rust-embedded/embedonomicon/src/soc-support.md

 - Ensure that your target is supported by [probe-rs](https://probe.rs).
 The ability to debug using SWD or JTAG is highly beneficial.
 Support for flashing programming can be added with a Flash Algorithm (e.g. from a CMSIS-Pack).
-- Generate Peripheral Access Crates (PACs) from register description files with SVD (System View Description) being the most common and preferred format.
-  Alternatives include extracting the register descriptions from PDF datasheets or C header files, but this much more labor-intensive.
+- Generate Peripheral Access Crates (PACs) from register description files, with SVD (System View Description) being the most common and preferred format.
+Alternatives include extracting the register descriptions from PDF datasheets or C header files, but this can be much more labor-intensive.
 - Create a minimal project containing the PAC and/or an empty Hardware Abstraction Layer (HAL).
 The goal is to get a minimal working binary that either blinks an LED or sends messages through